The Admissions Process

 Following each interview, all members of the Admissions Commission, independently and via secret ballot, score the candidate’s performance on a scale from 0 (lowest) to 10 (highest) points.
 A candidate’s final score is the arithmetic mean (average) of these scores.

-On the basis of the Admissions Committee’s recommendation and the minutes of the evaluation process, the Director of the relevant Institute decides whether a candidate is admitted or not to the Doctoral School.
+On the basis of the Admissions Commission’s recommendation and the minutes of the evaluation process, the Director of IFiS, ISP and IP, respectively, decides whether a candidate is admitted to GSSR.

-Candidates shall be notified of the results by email and by post (decision about acceptance), and by means of a protocol giving a list of those accepted posted on GSSR’s website, in compliance with the provisions of GDPR (RODO).
-The administrative decision about refusal of admission to the Doctoral School is sent by post (registered mail) or by other means indicated in the Code of Administrative Procedure.
+GSSR notifies candidates of the selection results (protocol of admissions) by email and by post, and by means of a protocol posted on GSSR’s website, in compliance with GDPR (RODO) provisions.
+The administrative decision about admission or not to the Doctoral School is sent by post (registered mail) or by other means indicated in the Code of Administrative Procedure.

-The decision of the Director of the relevant Institute to refuse admission to a doctoral program may be appealed against within 14 days of receipt of the decision.
-The written appeal must be submitted to GSSR’s office electronically (firstname.lastname@example.org) or in hard copy.
+The decision of the Director of IFiS, ISP or IP, respectively, to refuse admission to a doctoral program may be appealed against within 14 days of receipt of the decision.
+The written appeal must be submitted to GSSR’s office electronically (email@example.com) or in hard copy.